openxla/community/rfcs/20230505-benchmarking-strategy.md

   Diff”).
 - **\[P1\]** be able to add new, selected benchmarks for comparison, post- and pre-submit regression to cover a set of greater variety and include specific models which are important to my use-case.
+These models will then be made part of the automated runs, with their results available through to the community.

 As a **potential adopter**, I want to…